 The purpose of this webpage is to address issues that may not directly be addressed in the church's articles of faith but are relevant to issues the church of Jesus Christ faces in the 21st century.
-Issues are listed in alphabetical order and if you don't see an issue addressed that you would like to see addressed please send me a note at firstname.lastname@example.org.
-These opinions are those of the pastors of Berean.
+Issues are listed in alphabetical order and are the opinions of the pastors of Berean Baptist Church.

 Age of Accountability: We deny that the Bible explicitly teaches a specific age of accountability for all.
 We do believe that Adam sinned in the Garden of Eden (Gen 2-3); that he was spiritually separated from God and experienced "death" in this regard (Gen 2:17); that the record of human history is that “in Adam all die” (Gen 5; 1 Cor 15:22); and that all men sinned in Adam (Rom 5:12-13).
 Scripture shows Adam, the natural head of all sinful human beings, as the picture of Christ Who is the head of all who have believed on Christ for salvation (Rom 5:1; Rom 5:14-19).
 Consequently, just as those who wish to have Christ’s life must choose to “repent and believe the Gospel” (Mark 1:15), so also those who are doomed to Adam’s spiritual death (Gen 2:17) must first choose to disobey and thus become "morally accountable" (Deut 1:39; Isa 7:15-16; Jonah 4:11; Rom 2:15-16; Eph 2:1-3).
 Moreover, when a person of any age becomes able to discern good from evil and subsequently rebels against God (as all in Adam do; Rom 5:12), they are, at that moment, morally accountable (Rom 6:23), spiritually dead (Gen 2:17; Rom 7:9; James 1:14-15), and "without excuse" (Rom 1:18-20).
 It is at this time that they become truly in need of faith in a Savior (1 Tim 4:10; Titus 2:11).
 Both the sentence of Adam's sin and the righteousness of Christ's obedience are imputed (applied to the account of) to the morally accountable agents at the points of their initial "discernment of good and evil" and belief in Christ's redemptive work (the Gospel) respectively (John 3:18, 36).
 Listen to More

 Blasphemy of the Holy Spirit: We believe this unpardonable sin is the persistent and unrepentant resistance against the work of the Holy Spirit concerning the Person and work of Jesus Christ in the life of the lost man (Matt 12:31-32; Mark 3:28-29; Luke 12:10; John 16:13; Heb 10:29).
-(The unpardonable sin is not necessarily the articulation of certain irreverent words.)
 This unpardonable sin can only be committed by an unsaved person through the continual resistance against the Holy Spirit (Acts 7:51) and hardening of the heart towards His voice (Heb 3:7-15).
 The continual sin of rejecting Jesus Christ, of Whom the Holy Spirit bears witness, can result in being abandoned by God (Romans 1:28) while still living upon this earth.
 We believe those outside of Christ should seek Him immediately while He may still be found (Isa 55:6; John 3:7; 2 Cor 13:5; Titus 1:16) since no man knows when his persistent rejection of the Spirit locks him into an irrevocable course of rejection.
 Without the Spirit’s direct intervention, no man “seeks after God” or His Son (John 6:44; Romans 3:11).
 The Bible contains examples of people who rejected God’s message (Deut.
 2:30; 2 Tim.
 3:8) and were left to their own devices for the remainder of their lives (2 Tim 3:7-9).
+Listen to more here.

 Catholicism: We believe it is possible for a “catholic” to be born-again (John 3:3; 3:7) if their faith for their righteousness is exclusively upon the Person and atoning work of Jesus Christ (John 3:15-18; Rom 3:24-28) to the exclusion of everything else including the sacraments and Catholic dogma (Gal.
 2:21).
 A “saved catholic” cannot be dependent upon their infant baptism, Holy Communion, confirmation, reconciliation, marriage in the church, last rites or any other human effort for their salvation and must testify of repentance toward God and faith in the gospel of Jesus Christ (Acts 20:21).
 A “saved catholic” rejects any suggestion that meritorious grace is obtained through any sacrament, and does not pray to Mary, a priest or any saint for the forgiveness of their sins (Mark 2:7).
 Finally, while we recognize that there are “saved Catholics” who have greatly contributed to the cause of Christ, we reject the official Catholic Church as unbiblical for its mixture of truth and error.
 Listen to More | Mariology: the Person and Work of Mary